peterzimon/docs-api/handlebars-themes/routing/taxonomies.md

   author: /host/{slug}/
 ```

 If you don't like the prefixes for taxonomies, you can customise them to something else which suits your site and your content better.
-If you're running a publication which is primarily a podcast, for example, you might prefer `author` and `topic`.
+If you're running a publication which is primarily a podcast, for example, you might prefer `host` and `topic`.

 ---